 - Worth 20% of the overall grade. - Submissions must be neat and organized.
-Ask me if you're not sure if you're neat and I'll let you know.

-- Show your work:

-- when calculations are required so that it is easy to follow, the correct answer without the work is zero points.
+Ask me if you're not sure if you're neat and I'll let you know. - o Show your work: - when calculations are required so that it is easy to follow, the correct answer without the work is zero points.
 Also, include brief explanations for answers that do not require calculations.
-This behavior will be modeled in lectures.

-- Use units in calculations and labels when appropriate, also modeled in lectures.

-- Late assignments are not accepted.

-- Due dates will be announced in class.

-- The lowest lab assignment will be dropped
+This behavior will be modeled in lectures. - Use units in calculations and labels when appropriate, also modeled in lectures. - Late assignments are not accepted. - Due dates are listed with the lab in Canvas. - The lowest lab assignment will be dropped.

-Quizzes:
+Ouizzes:

 - Worth 10% of the overall grade.

-- o 13 quizzes.
+- o About one quiz per module.

 - Multiple-choice.

 - May take as many times as you wish (usually available for one week).

 - Highest score is kept.

-- Not intended to prepare you for the exams.
-Intended to make you keep up with the concepts.

-- o No late quizzes accepted for any reason (usually available for one week).
+- No late quizzes accepted for any reason because they are available for about a week.

 - Lowest quiz is dropped.

+- Due date in listed in Canvas, available date is usually about a week earlier.